Free shipping on most US orders over $50!

 Poop Pills for Dogs

-With their need for special equipment and sedation, Microbial Fecal Transplantation procedures can be expensive and time-consuming.
+With their need for special equipment and sedation, Fecal Microbiota Transplantation procedures can be expensive and time-consuming.
 Wouldn’t it be simpler just to give a dog some pills to swallow?

-In a 2014 study conducted by researchers from Massachusetts General Hospital, Boston Children’s Hospital, Harvard Medical School, and Tel Aviv University, 20 patients ranging in age from 11 to 89 who had at least three episodes of recurrent C. difficile infection took 15 stool capsules from pre-screened, healthy donors over a two-day period.
+In a 2014 study, 20 patients who had had at least three episodes of recurrent C. difficile infection took 15 stool capsules from pre-screened, healthy donors over a two-day period.
 In 14 of the patients, diarrhea resolved after the first treatment.
 The remaining six patients were treated again, and four of them recovered.
 None of the successfully treated patients experienced a recurrence of symptoms in the following eight weeks, resulting in a 90 percent success rate.

-Invasive means do not need to be used to deliver the transplant.
-“The study showed you can use frozen donor stool successfully and safely,” says the study’s co-author, pediatric gastroenterologist George H. Russell, MD, MS.
+Invasive methods do not need to be used to deliver healthy stool.
+“The study showed you can use frozen donor stool successfully and safely,” says the study’s co-author, gastroenterologist George H. Russell, MD, MS.

 Dogs with chronic diarrhea or dog IBD can improve with canine fecal transplant